CORPORATE GOVERNANCE GUIDELINES

 - Directors must be committed to understanding the Company and its industry; to regularly preparing for, attending and actively participating in meetings of the Board and its committees; and to ensuring that existing and future individual commitments will not materially interfere with the director’s obligations to the Company.
 The number of other board memberships, in light of the demands of a director nominee’s principal occupation, should be considered.

 - Directors must understand the legal responsibilities of board service and fiduciary obligations.
-All members of the Board should be financially literate and have a sound understanding of business strategy, business environment, corporate governance and board operations.
-At least one member of the Board must satisfy the requirements of an “audit committee financial expert.”
+All members of the Board should be financially literate, as determined by the Board, and have a sound understanding of business strategy, business environment, corporate governance and board operations.
+At least one member of the Board must satisfy the requirements of an “audit committee financial expert”, as determined by the Board.

 - Directors must be self-confident and willing and able to assume leadership and collaborative roles as needed.
 They need to demonstrate maturity, valuing Board and team performance over individual performance and respect for others and their views.